October 6, 2017

 The pathways into many of these pipelines are local.
 Opportunities open up through family involvement, community choices, and mindsets for the future.
 These vary widely from one locale to another.

 There is a shortage of highly skilled talent for the digital transformation.
-Older workers are now falling out of the workforce because they lack means to upgrade to the digital mindset and technologies.
+Some workers are now falling out of the workforce because they lack means to upgrade to the digital mindset and technologies.
 The pipeline of young STEM-savvy talent is not sufficient.
 Access to global talent, once a panacea for Silicon Valley and other high tech hubs, is now constrained.
 Productive citizens, high performing employees and a fluid exchange of information are all essential for a high performance future.
 Organizations and nations without a pipeline of highly skilled talent are vulnerable.

 The challenges of the coming transformation are diverse.
 The forces for education and employment are shifting.
 Changes made today will, in all likelihood, take several years to show impact.
 The need for change is urgent, and creative leadership is a necessity.